3dcitydb/3dcitydb-docs/source/overview/main-features.rst

    may has attached different textures and colors on both its front and back face.
 It may also comprise information on transparency.
-   Additional geometry types (any geometry type supported by the spatial database PostgreSQL/PostGIS or Oracle Spatial/Locator) can be added to the geo-objects by using generic attributes.
+   Additional geometry types (any geometry type supported by the spatial database PostgreSQL/PostGIS or Oracle Spatial) can be added to the geo-objects by using generic attributes.